-Tenley Consulting offers advisory and strategic planning services to corporations, NGOs and foundations on a wide landscape of complex issues, including energy & environmental policy and economics, forecasting, business innovation, and “future of work,” including AI.
+From late 2017 to early 2023, Tenley offered advisory and strategic planning services to corporations, NGOs, foundations and startups on a wide landscape of complex issues, including energy & environmental policy and economics, forecasting, and business & technology innovation.

 Tenley’s founding principal, Michael Leifman, has over twenty-five years of experience, spanning everything from a small NGO in the South Bronx to one of the world’s largest multinational corporations, and everything in-between.